kaylielu/NYTimesSearch2/README.md

 * [x] Used the **ActionBar SearchView** or custom layout as the query box
 * [x] User can **share an article link** to their friends or email it to themselves
 * [x] Improved the user interface and experiment with image assets and/or styling and coloring
+* Changed the colors, used the Pinterest view, changed the launcher icon and changed the toolbar icon and font.
 * [x] User can click on "settings" which allows selection of **advanced search options** to filter results
 * ^Just let it happen automatically and you can choose to not select filters too
   * [x] User can configure advanced search filters such as: